igorkunovski/HW-Java/README.md

 We don't need quick access to the middle elements.
 In the while cycle with the switch/case program reads command and acts accordingly.
 There are commands: calc - for calculation, log - for printing history of operations, remove - removes the last operation from the log, exit - terminates the while cycle and quits program.

+## _**HW5**_

+**Ex1 (mandatory)**Implement a phone book structure using a HashMap considering that 1 person can have multiple phones.

+**Solution:** For this purpose I used HashMap <String, HashSet<Integer> collection with String as **key** and HashSet of Integers as **values**.
+If we add same number to person, HashSet will ignore this addition.
+If inserted Person exists in keys, new number will be added to set.

+**Ex2 (mandatory)** Given a list of employees.
+Write a program to find and print duplicate names with the number of repetitions.
+Sort in descending order of popularity.

+**Solution:** First of all we build a Map with key - name, and value - number of repetition.
+As we have HashMap, data is not sorted.
+Even using TreeMap will not help, because it is sorting data by keys.
+Fort this purpose I use additionally LinkedHashMap and fill it up comparing data values.
+As LHM keeps insertion order, we'll get sorted by values Map for the result.

+From Java 8 there is Stream API function to arrange collection in necessary way.
+But This task does not suppose to the use this possibility.

+    Stream<Map.Entry<String, Integer>> sortedByValue = overlap.entrySet(). stream().sorted(Map.Entry.comparingByValue());
+    sortedByValue.forEach(System.out::println);

+**Ex3 (mandatory)** Implement the **HeapSort** algorithm.

+The performance of this algorithm is **O(n*log n)** in every scenario.
+Firstly we build binary tree from the list where every parent has 2 children.
+First main parent is the list[0] elem, it's children: left: list[1], right: list[2] and so on.
+After it is built - the idea is that every parent must be bigger than its children.
+The main parent must become the largest item of tree.
+With every compare and swap data also migrate in the position number of the list.
+After the largest is found, its position list[0] - it is placed at the end of the list.
+Last item of the list comes to the place of the main parent list[0] and finding new largest main parent starts from the beginning until list is fully sorted.

+**Ex4 (not mandatory, advanced)** Arrange 8 queens on a chessboard so that they do not hit each other.